 When a divorcing couple agrees to a settlement, in writing, on all of the issues — spousal maintenance (alimony), asset and debt division, child custody, parenting time, child support — they will be granted an uncontested divorce and avoid adversarial divorce litigation.
 Conversely, when a couple can’t agree on any of the basic issues, then a contested divorce exists.
 When a divorce is contested, the parties proceed through all phases of litigation, including a trial before a family court judge.

-No. Although it may be prudent to hire a divorce attorney and get them involved early on in your case, it is not a legal requirement.
+No. Although it may be prudent to hire a Phoenix divorce lawyer and get them involved early on in your case, it is not a legal requirement.
 Parties who represent themselves in court do so “pro se” or “in propria persona.”
 Assuming there isn’t a domestic violence issue, there isn’t anything to prevent you and your spouse from sitting down and working out settlement terms between you.
 If you and your spouse cannot settle a disputed issue, then the court will decide the matter for you.

 Yes.
 You may be familiar with mediation as a form of alternative dispute resolution (ADR) — a forum for settling disputed issues in the family law case before a trial.
 In Arizona, couples with children often participate in the Conciliation Services’ court mediation program.
 Private mediation is also available for all couples and for any disputed issue.